magepages/mpdocs/docs/required-login/index.md

   - This is a required field.
 If the URL is wrong, there will be a notification: `Please enter a valid URL.
 Protocol is required (http://, https:// or ftp://).`

 - **Apply Redirect for**:
-  - **Only require login**: Only apply redirecting for the first time login of selected page.
-The second time login, customers will not be redirected to another site.
+  - **Only require login**: Only apply redirecting for the website which is restricted and required to login
-  - **All login on site**: Apply redirecting for the selected page whenever customer login
+  - **All login on site**: Apply redirecting for all of the pages when customer login to their account.
+This also apply to the page that does not have login requirment such as Sing In.